ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

 ### Adding Fonts to Your Application

 Once a TrueType font has been converted to a .tcfnt file, it can be added as a resource to your TinyCLR application.
-To add a font resource to your project, in the Visual Studio `project` menu select `Add New Item...`.
+To add a font resource to your project, select `Add New Item...` in the Visual Studio `project` menu.
 In the `Add New Item` dialog box select `Resources File` and click the `Add` button.

 ![Add resources file](images/add-resource-file.png)